Peter Parker (British businessman): Chairman of British Rail

 Succeeding Sir Richard Marsh, Parker was appointed Chairman of British Rail in 1976 by the Labour Government and continued to serve during the Premiership of Margaret Thatcher.
 He guided the organisation through difficult times to the beginnings of the resurgence in train travel in the United Kingdom.

 Politically, he was a socialist (but later joined the Social Democratic Party (SDP)).
 His socialist principles were severely tested by the industrial relations difficulties with the three railway unions (ASLEF, the National Union of Railwaymen and the Transport Salaried Staffs' Association) while he was Chairman of British Rail.
 There were several major strikes on the railway system during his chairmanship.

 Parker reorganised the management of the railway system, creating five business sectors, instead of having it based on geographical regions.
 He was a critic of the underinvestment in the railways by successive British governments, claiming that he was trying to shore up "the crumbling edge of quality".
-He also campaigned vigorously against the anti-rail lobby, most notably in successfully resisting the recommendations of the Serpell Report in 1982, which had proposed drastic closures.
+He also campaigned vigorously against the anti-rail lobby, most notably in successfully resisting the effects of the Serpell Report into railway finances in 1982, which made no recommendations but had set out several options for a future network, some of which would have involved mass closures.

 On one occasion, Parker had to catch a train from Crewe to Carlisle, but arrived late and accidentally boarded a non-stopping service heading for London Euston.
 Parker was succeeded in 1983 by the vice-chairman, Robert Reid.

 Later career

 His other appointments included the chairmanship of the Rockware Group (1971–76, and 1983–92); Bookers Engineering and Industrial Holdings (1966–70); Associated British Maltsters (1971–73); Curtis Brown (1971–76); Dawnay Day (1971–76); Mitsubishi Electric UK (1984–96); and Whitehead Mann (1984–2000).
 He was also chairman of the National Theatre, the British Tourist Authority and of Westfield College.
-He was knighted in 1978 and appointed a KBE in 1993.
-He was conferred with the Grand Cordon of the Order of the Sacred Treasure 1st Class (1991) (Japan).